-No SSN/ITIN/ATIN.
+No SSN.
 If you do not have the required SSN, ITIN or ATIN, you will not be eligible to claim this exemption.
-If you have applied for one of these numbers, but do not have it by the filing due date, you can file for an extension of time to file, Form IT-9 (www.in.gov/dor/4657.htm).
+If you have applied for one of these numbers, but do not have it by the filing due date, you can file for an extension of time to file, Form IT-9 (www.in.gov/dor/4546.htm).
 Indiana also honors the federal extension of time to file, Form 4868.

 Exception.
-If your qualified dependent child was born and died in 2012 and you do not have an SSN for the child, enter the word "Died" in the third (largest) Social Security Number box associated with your child's name.
-You must keep a copy of the child's birth certificate, death certificate and/or hospital records with your records as the Department may request this information at a later date.
-The documents must show the child was born alive.
+If your child was born and died in 2011, and you do not have an SSN for the child, you cannot file your Indiana tax return electronically.
+You must enclose a copy of the child's birth certificate, death certificate or hospital records when you file.
+The document must show the child was born alive.